Bank of England says played no role in scrapping banking culture review

 Improving standards of behaviour at banks has become a priority for regulators after they fined several lenders billions of pounds for trying to rig the Libor interest rate benchmark and currency markets.

-Butler was seconded for a year to the FCA, starting last September.
-The FCA did not make its decision to scrap the review public until Dec.
-31.
+Butler was seconded to the FCA last September when the decision was taken to scrap the review.

 "The Bank of England had no influence or role in the Financial Conduct Authority's decision to drop its thematic review on culture and it would be wrong to suggest otherwise," the BoE said in a statement late on Tuesday.

-"As Tracey has previously said, the FCA decision to not continue with the thematic review on culture was taken by her," the FCA reiterated on Tuesday evening, adding that any suggestion that influence had been exerted by the central bank or its Prudential Regulation Authority was untrue.
+"As Tracey has previously said, the FCA decision to not continue with the thematic review on culture was taken by her," the FCA reiterated on Tuesday evening, adding that any suggestion that influence had been exerted by the central bank or its Prudential Regulation Authority is simply untrue.

-Last year British finance minister George Osborne called for a "new settlement" to end banker bashing and ousted Martin Wheatley, the hardline chief executive of the FCA, raising lawmaker concerns about political interference to soften supervision.
+Last year British finance minister George Osborne called for a "new settlement" to end banker bashing and ousted Martin Wheatley, the hardline chief executive of the FCA, raising lawmaker concerns about political interference in regulation.

 Osborne has said that he played no part in shelving the culture review.